Miccighel/NewBestSub/README.md

 ## 📝 License

 © University of Udine.
-See `LICENSE` (or add your preferred license).
+See `LICENSE`.